 How much alcohol or cannabis can I consume and not be impaired?

-The only safe level is "0."
-Alcohol and drugs, including cannabis, affects everyone differently.
+The only safe level is zero.
+Alcohol and drugs, including cannabis, affect everyone differently.
 There are many factors that can increase the effects on an individual.

 They found that driving skills are negatively affected after consuming cannabis, including the reduced ability to:

-- respond to sudden changes in driving environment
+- Respond to sudden changes in a driving environment

 The risk of collision greatly increases if cannabis is consumed with alcohol.
 Mixing alcohol and drugs such as cannabis significantly increases impairment.
 In Alberta:

-- 24.1% of all road fatalities involved a driver who tested positive for both alcohol and drugs in 2013
+- 24.1 per cent of all road fatalities involved a driver who tested positive for both alcohol and drugs in 2013.

 How is it determined if someone is impaired by alcohol or drugs?

-If an officer has a reasonable suspicion that a driver is impaired by a drug the Criminal Code of Canada gives the police the power to demand that a person perform a physical sobriety test at the road side that is conducted by a trained evaluating officer.
-If the evaluating officer determines the driver is impaired then the driver can be arrested for impaired driving.
+If an officer has a reasonable suspicion to believe a driver is impaired by a drug, the Criminal Code of Canada gives police the power to demand that person perform a physical sobriety test at the roadside, which would be conducted by a trained evaluating officer.
+If the evaluating officer determines the driver is impaired, then the driver can be arrested for impaired driving.

-If the officer has formed the opinion that a person is impaired by a drug then a Drug Recognition Expert will be called in to determine if the person is impaired and what drug category the person is impaired by.
+If the officer has formed the opinion that a person is impaired by a drug, then a drug recognition expert will be used to determine if the person is impaired and what drug category the person is impaired by.

-Drug classification is established through an evaluation of a driver in accordance with the Drug Recognition Evaluation program.
-This initially includes a Standardized Field Sobriety Testing and if necessary a full evaluation by a Drug Recognition Expert.
+Drug classification is established through an evaluation of the driver in accordance with the drug recognition expert program.
+This initially includes a standardized field sobriety test and if necessary, a full evaluation by a drug recognition expert.